deepavadakan/Pet-Shelter-Adoption-Website/README.md

 `comming soon!`

 ## Features & Visulizations
-* USA Map of Current Adoption availabilites based on location, breed, etc. (tbd)
+* USA Map of Current Adoption availabilites based on type of animal.
-* Data Visual Repository of the Different Amounts of Cat & Dog Breeds in the world
+* Data Visual sunburst graphic of the Different Amounts of Cat & Dog Breeds in the world
-* BONUS: Feature to help identify the possiblities of breed of your dog/ cat
+   * This includes characteristics, care, traits, and other description information
+* USA Map of Current Adoption organization centers, layered with how many pets are available in that shelter
+* Static Visual graphs including:
+    * Dogs vs Cats available per state
+    * Percentage of dogs and cats available by breed
+    * Percentage of ages of available dogs and cats
+    * Percentage of genders of available dogs and cats

 ## Status
 Project is: _in progress_

 ## Inspiration
-Inspired by Rutgers Data Visulization Bootcamp & Fluffy animals everywhere!
+Inspired by Rutgers Data Visulization Bootcamp & lovey fluffy animals everywhere!

 ## Contact
 Created by: